 Spot unfair contract terms in your agreements

-If you are a small business, you likely use standard form contracts, which are subject to the Australian Consumer Law and hold the risk of being deemed ‘unfair’.
+If you operate a small business, you likely use standard form contracts, which are subject to the Australian Consumer Law and hold the risk of being deemed ‘unfair’.
 Unfair contract terms can depend on the service provided, the context, and the position of the parties signing.
 If your terms are unfair, you risk voiding particular clauses in your contract, or at the least the unfair term.

 How to check your contracts to ensure that your terms do not include unfair contract terms: